NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   featured_activities:
     - title: >-
-        Bias prevented – Qualitative and quantitative audit of college allowances check-process DUO
+        Bias prevented – Qualitative and quantitative audit of college allowances control process DUO
       intro: >
-        Irregularities are identified in the college allowances check-process as conducted by Dutch public sector organisation DUO.
+        Irregularities are identified in the college allowances control process as conducted by Dutch public sector organisation DUO in the period 2012-2022.
 Students living close to their parent(s) are significantly more often manually selected for a check than other students.
 The algorithm used to support the selection process performed as expected.
-      link: /events/press_room/
+      link: /nl/events/press_room/
       image: /images/algoprudence/AA202401TR/Cover.png
       date: 01-03-2024
-      type: Qualitative and quantitative analysis
+      type: Qualitative and quantitative audit
   activities:
     - title: >-
         Presentation Fundamental Rights Impact Assessment (FRIAs) and